-If you are just thinking about using e-learning in your organisation for the very first time, it can seem like a pretty daunting prospect.
+Thinking about using e-learning in your organisation for the first time is a daunting prospect.

-The list of questions you have about the technology alone is probably longer than you care to admit.
-And that's before you've even begun to think about the content.
+Just the list of questions about technology alone is probably longer than you care to admit.
+And that's before you've even thought about the content.

-In fact, you've probably realised alredy that it's easy to get so swallowed up by the technology that you can easily lose sight of the learning bit of e-learning.
-Which is a worrying prospect.
+You've realised already how easy it is to get swallowed up by the technology and easily lose sight of the learning bit of e-learning.

 So what's the answer?
 Well, we are very clear on one fundamental point.
 It's the learning first and the technology second.
 In other words, the technology is merely there to support and facilitate the delivery of the learning, not the other way around.